ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 <grid-example title='Excel Export - Custom Header and Footer' name='excel-export-header-footer' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

-## Column Headers

-In some situations, you could be interested in exporting only the grid data, without exporting the header cells.
-For this scenario, we provide the `skipHeader=true` param.
-Also, by default, grouped headers are not exported, but these can be exported by using the `columnGroups=true` param.

-Note the following:

-- Initially, grouped headers and header are exported.
-- Group Headers will be skipped if `Column Groups` is uncheked.
-- Normal headers will be skipped if `Skip Header` is checked.
-- Uncheck `Column Groups` and check `Skip Header` to completely suppress headers.

-<grid-example title='Excel Export - Column Headers' name='excel-export-column-headers' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

-## Pinned Rows

-If the pinned rows are not relevant to the data, they can be excluded from the export by using the `skipPinnedTop=true` and `skipPinnedBottom=true` params.

-Note the following:

-- By default, all pinned rows are exported.
-- If `Skip Pinned Top Rows` is checked, the rows pinned at the top will be skipped.
-- If `Skip Pinned Bottom Rows` is checked, the rows pinned at the bottom will be skipped.

-<grid-example title='Excel Export - Pinned Rows' name='excel-export-pinned-rows' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

-## Hidden Columns

-By default, hidden columns are not exported.
-If you would like all columns to be exported regardless of the current state of grid, use the `allColumns=true` params.

-Note the following:

-- By default, only visible columns will be exported.
-The bronze, silver, and gold columns will not.
-- If `Export All Columns` is checked, the bronze, silver, and gold columns will be included in the export.

-<grid-example title='Excel Export - Hidden Columns' name='excel-export-hidden-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

 ## Example: Data types